Michael Henderson (author): Life and career

 He was for 35 years on the British Council of The Oxford Group and 20 years on the American board of Moral Re-Armament, now both known as Initiatives of Change and worked in more than twenty countries in the last 50 years.

+Following the onset of Alzheimer's disease, he died in a care home in Rochdale, Lancashire, on 6 May 2022, at the age of 90.
+He was survived by Erica, their daughter Juliet, daughter-in-law, Stephanie Thomas, and two granddaughters.